stefanruschel/RBKX_RegVecBreathers/README.md

 	Regenerative vectorial breathers in a delay-coupled neuromorphic microlaser with integrated saturable absorber (https://arxiv.org/abs/2409.20177) by Stefan Ruschel, Venkata A. Pammi, Rémy Braive, Isabelle Sagnes, Grégoire Beaudoin, Neil G. R. Broderick, Bernd Krauskopf, Sylvain Barbay

 Folder expData contains experimentally obtained data.
 Folder pythonData contains time series of a corresponding mathametical model which are computed numerically using python package pydelay v 0.1.1 (https://pydelay.sourceforge.net/).
+This requires python 2.7.
 Folder matlabData contains source code for numerical continuation of torus bifurcation curves; it is written for Matlab2020a, and uses the latest version of the software package "DDE-Biftool" (https://github.com/DDE-BifTool/DDE-Biftool).

 In order to reproduce numerical simulation and pathfollowing results please execute: